oricis/EMBER/README.md

 But how is it different from other great todo-lists manager?

 * First, it's free and open source.
-* Secondly, it's going to be cross-platform and portable so you can use it on MacOS, Windows, Linux, etc. It's written in Java.
+* Secondly, it's cross-platform and portable so you can use it on MacOS, Windows, Linux, etc. It's written in Java.
 * Thirdly, it's a desktop software, not a terminal or web-based app.
 This is my main target.
 Android and IOS support later.

 And finally, I will try to add some unique functionalities like a personal assistant, custom animations, a focus on student tasks, etc.